SpencerCDixon/redux-cli/readme.md

 **Note on configuration**:
 This project tries to walk on a fine line between convention and configuration.
-Since the majority of React applications will separate their smart/dumb components if you pass in those pathes you'll get those generators for free.
+Since the majority of React applications will separate their smart/dumb components if you pass in those paths you'll get those generators for free.
-However, some of the other generators might not write files to the exact pathes that you use for your project.
+However, some of the other generators might not write files to the exact paths that you use for your project.
 It's easy to override the CLI generators with your own so that the generators will write files to the correct location.
 [See: creating custom blueprints](#creating-blueprints).